 In order to ensure the effective and trustworthy cross-border free flow of non-personal data, Member States and industry should be guided by a principle of free movement of data within the EU.
 Data location requirements, entailing the storage and processing of data within specific territories, would only be justified in limited cases, such as for national security purposes.

 In order to foster common approaches, the Commission has undertaken a public consultation as well as a detailed exchange with Member States on a EU free flow of data cooperation framework within the Digital Single Market.
-This framework could, in addition to the principle of free flow, address Member States’ legitimate interests on secure storage while ensuring availability of data across borders for regulatory, for example tax control purposes, but also safeguarding the economic and other benefits that arise from the free flow of non-personal data.
+This framework could, in addition to the principle of free flow of data within the EU, address Member States’ legitimate interests on secure storage while ensuring availability of data across borders for regulatory, for example tax control purposes, but also safeguarding the economic and other benefits that arise from the free flow of non-personal data.
 The Commission is considering further complementary action to cover cloud contracts for business users and switching of cloud services providers, in line with the European Cloud Initiative.

 The Commission could also initiate infringement procedures if it finds evidence that current rules on the free movement of services are not properly implemented.
 In addition, the Commission will closely monitor how Member States will apply the specification clauses in the General Data Protection Regulation, for instance in relation to genetic, biometric and health data, to ensure that the free movement of personal data within the Union is not inappropriately restricted.